Skip To Main Content

 Black and white photo history board from class project on display in Tremaine Gallery.

 This gallery, dedicated in 2001 by the Emily Hall Tremaine Foundation and members of the Tremaine and Collins families, is primarily used to display student artwork.
-In addition, works by faculty members and school community members have been featured, including recent shows by alumni artist Nicholas Sant Foster '60, former faculty Rich Perry, Matt Wesson '20, and our Black History in Rural Connecticut class' "Salisbury in Black and White" exhibit.
+In addition, works by faculty members and school community members have been featured, including recent shows by alumni artist Nicholas Sant Foster '60, former faculty Rich Perry, Matt Wesson '20, and our Black History in Rural Connecticut class "Salisbury in Black and White" exhibit.

 The Tremaine Fine Art Gallery is located in the lower level of the Centennial Building.
-It is open Monday through Friday 8:00 a.m. to 3:00 p.m. when school is in session.